SuleimanFarah/sunpy/GSOC/GSoC-2016-Hieronymous.md

 ### 27th June - 18th July (3 weeks)
 Write a generic parser, to get text/tabular data for SWPC and other sources.
 This parser would enable users to parse/mine the requisite data regarding Active Regions, electron flux etc in the form of some suitable data structure ,``astropy.ascii Table`` or a simple ``Python dict``.
 To be discussed and investigated over the course of the project.
 The more efficient one would be selected.
 Currently only one source has been decided - [Solar Region Summary](http://www.swpc.noaa.gov/products/solar-region-summary), more will be added in the future.
 This parser would be a part of ``sunpy.util``.

 The undecided (ones to be added later on) sources would present a challenge, since we might end up parsing html pages instead of normal text files, the process of extracting data from an html page is different from that of a normal text file (I would have to use ``beautifulsoup`` for an html page).
-Other challenges/problems include the possibility of data not being properly encoded (utf-8).

 ```
 davidps: AIA or HMI won't provide data in ascii format.